kubedb/docs/docs/guides/proxysql/monitoring/using-builtin-prometheus.md

 **Create RBAC:**

 If you are using an RBAC enabled cluster, you have to give necessary RBAC permissions for Prometheus.
-Let's create necessary RBAC stuffs for Prometheus,
+Let's create necessary RBAC stuff for Prometheus,

 ```console
 $ kubectl apply -f https://github.com/appscode/third-party-tools/raw/master/monitoring/prometheus/builtin/artifacts/rbac.yaml